-No-Bake Banana Split Dessert – Graham cracker crust, cream cheese, bananas, pineapple, strawberries, whipped cream, nuts, chocolate & a cherry!
+No Bake Banana Split Dessert is a classic!
+It layers a graham cracker crust, cream cheese-based filling, bananas, pineapple, strawberries, whipped cream, nuts, chocolate & a cherry on top!

-Each year, around Easter, I start to get a hankering for this no-bake banana split dessert, which is peculiar to me, because I can only remember eating it once or twice ever, and that was at least 10 or 15 years ago.
+Each year, around Easter, I start to get a hankering for this no bake banana split dessert, which is peculiar to me, because I can only remember eating it once or twice ever, and that was at least 10 or 15 years ago.
 For some reason, it has stuck in my mind and I associate it with Easter.
 It’s quite possible that my mom made it for an Easter dessert a couple of years in a row, and then moved on to something else.
 A few years ago I finally asked my mom if she had the recipe for the “banana split dessert thing” that she made a long time ago, and she was able to dig it up for me.
-It took me approximately 2.2 seconds to assemble what I needed and I’ve been enjoying it periodically ever since!
+It took me approximately 2.2 seconds to assemble what I needed and I’ve been enjoying it at least a couple of times a year ever since!

 Four years ago: Peanut Butter & Jelly Cupcakes